arpitarora7000/pwn.college-arpit/ponderingPaths.md

 As an aside, now you can see what the ~ was in the prompt!
 It shows the current path that your shell is located at.This challenge will require you to execute the /challenge/run program from a specific path (which it will tell you).
 You'll need to cd to that directory before rerunning the challenge program.
 Good luck!
 ### Key points
 - One can navigate around all the files and directories in a filesystem by using the ***cd*** command.
-- This affects the _current working directory_ of your process, in essence all your commands are now running in the directory that you,ve changed to.
+- This affects the _current working directory_ of your process, in essence all your commands are now running in the directory that you've changed to.
 - The ~ in the prompt means that **~** is the current path where the shell is located.
 - I was supposed to change to a directory by the **cd** command and then invoke the program _run_ which lies in the **challenge** directory like in the previous challenge.
 ## My Solve